ncsu-cga/research.package/_pages/software-architecture.md

 toc: true
 ---

-## Domain Model
+# Data Flow

-## Data Flow
+Research Package uses streams and regular callbacks for internal communication (e.g. between Task and Steps).

-Research Package uses streams for internal communication (e.g. between Task and Steps).
-This is made possible by streams controlled in two BLoC files: [BlocQuestion]() and [BlocTask]().
+There is a BLoC file responsible for the communication between the Task and the Steps it's containing ([BlocTask](https://pub.dev/documentation/research_package/latest/research_package_model/BlocTask-class.html)).
+The communication between the Question Container and their Question Body is made possible by regular callback functions.

-The former is containing the StreamControllers for providing the communication between the QuestionSteps and the QuestionStepBodies.
-The latter is providing communication channels between the Task and the Steps it's containing.
+## Bloc

-### Bloc
+The [BlocTask](https://pub.dev/documentation/research_package/latest/research_package_model/BlocTask-class.html) is only holding the StreamControllers needed for the communication.

 ## Results